shusonghuang-Fr/Softmax-based-Feature-and-Token-Fusion/README.md

 Relative results have been submitted to one journal.

 ###Achknowledgement
+Thanks to Guillaume Heller for sharing part of the code to have an idea for the low-level code.
-In this code, to be more readable, the assistance of the ChatGPT OpenAI tool is used for part of the code documentation.
+In this code, to improve readability, the ChatGPT OpenAI tool is used to provide part of the code documentation.
 The design, idea, and its validation were implemented by the authors.